QingChuanWS/Em_DNN/README.md

-# Em_DNN
+# Deep Learning work on embedded platform

+### Introduction

-A task group using reason framework to implement deep learning work on Embedded platform.
+This project is a task group use deep reasoning framework, such as MNN, NCNN, Tengine, to implement the deployment of deep learning tasks on the embedded platform.